Ethereum 1.x is a codename for a comprehensive set of upgrades to the Ethereum mainnet intended for near-term adoption.

-A group of Ethereum core developers and friends talked at Devcon IV and realized that they all share similar view - that Ethereum mainnet, if left unchanged, would become very hard or impossible to use due to severe performance degradation, and increased storage requirements.
+Eth1.x is a result of a group of Ethereum core developers and friends discussing the current challenges of Ethereum at Devcon IV and realising that they all share a similar view - that the Ethereum mainnet, if left unchanged, would become very hard or impossible to use due to severe performance degradation and increased storage requirements.

-- Performance degradation mostly due to the large (and increasing) state.
+- Performance degradation mostly due to the large (and increasing) state size.

 - Increased storage requirements mostly due to keeping blocks, event logs (receipts), and state history (currently prunable in major clients).